eagle-io/docs/source/topics/processing_and_logic/index.rst

     AUTH('abc123','eM1i7Pugp8EpSQNLAXiDT3DJJUAK2mOn17guVeTu');

     return NODE('/abc123/Workspace/Location/Source/Parameter').currentValue;

-The *slug* identifies the account and the :ref:`API key <management-security-apikeys>` should provide appropriate permission to access the desired Node.

 .. note::
     If all the Node paths in your program are in the same Workspace as your program, then the *AUTH* function is not required.